 II.
-Group Market and Securities (GMSA) Analysis
+Group Market and Securities Analysis (GMSA)

-Students are encourage to form groups (five members), and work on Group Market and Securities Analysis Reports (GMSA).
+Students are encouraged to form groups and work on Group Market and Securities Analysis Reports (GMSA).
 The reports present the group's outlook for relevant markets (Debt, Commodities, Currencies, Equity Markets...etc.), plus detailed fundamental and market microstructure analysis of the securities assigned to each member of the group.
 The reports include recommendations (buy, sell, hold), and present the basis of the individual trading strategies.
 These reports will lay the foundations and assist students in building their individual Final Report.
-The GMSA reports are optional and may be submitted to the TA for consultation.
+The GMSA reports are optional and may be submitted to your TA for consultation.